 FOOD FACT: At Buchanan’s inaugural reception in 1857, five thousand guests dined on eight rounds of beef, seventy-five hams, sixty saddles of mutton, four saddles of venison, four hundred gallons of oysters, five quarts of jellies, twelve hundred quarts of ice cream, and "pates of infinite variety."
 The high point of the night was a Pyramid Cake that stood four feet high and was decorated with a flag bearing the insignia of each state.
 As president, Buchanan’s annual $25,000 salary wasn’t enough to cover his tabs and he often had to pay the bills for his extravagant White House parties out of his own pocket!

-To pre-order my new book click here!
+To read an excerpt of my new book click here!